Kaustubh-Sharmaaa/AI_Media_Pipeline/receptro_ai_pipeline/README.md

 ## **Extensibility & Swapping Engines**
 - Swap transcription, NLU, TTS, or OCR engines by updating the relevant module and requirements.
-- See `instructions.md` for details on using Google, AWS, or OpenAI APIs.

 ---